 Use hands-on and engaging activities with math manipulatives to reinforce one-to-one correspondence skills.
 Perfect for number recognition, counting skills, number formation.

-Every year we have some students that struggle with one-to-one correspondence.
-It is difficult` to move on to other math subjects before they have mastered this skill, so I developed this pack to focus on their counting skills.
+Every year I have some students who struggle with one-to-one correspondence.
+It is difficult to move on to other math subjects before they have mastered this skill, so I developed this pack to focus on their counting skills.

 Snap Cube Towers

-  Color and Count
+Colour and Count

-  Students used plastic links to make chains to match the numbers on the card, then they attached the chain to the card by linking it through the hole I made.
+Students used plastic links to make chains to match the numbers on the card, and then they attached the chain to the card by linking it through the hole I made.
 Another great fine motor activity, along with a fun way to practice one-to-one correspondence!